Azure/azure-sdk-for-python/CONTRIBUTING.md

 ### Performance Testing

-The `azure-devtools` package now supports a custom performance testing framework.
+SDK performance testing is supported via the custom `perfstress` framework.
 For full details on this framework, and how to write and run tests for an SDK - see the [perfstress tests documentation](https://github.com/Azure/azure-sdk-for-python/blob/master/tools/azure-devtools/doc/perfstress_tests.md).

 ### More Reading